leetcode-python-java/leetcode-python-java/en/1-1000/202-happy-number.md

 1. It is more convenient to call `isHappy(n)` recursively.
 You only need to generate a new `n` as a parameter each time.
 2. If `n` has already appeared, it means that the loop has been entered, and `return false`.
 You can use `Set` to save the `n` that has appeared.
+3. Go is the iterative solution, other languages are the recursive solution.

 ## Steps